 Day 2 – Older Peoples Housing, Urban Rooms and SME Developers

 The second day started at Newcastle University with a fantastic presentation from Rose Gilroy who shared the innovations taking place in older peoples housing at the Newcastle Helix.
 It was fantastic to see the role of academia in the ‘quadruple helix’ of the private sector, local government, the third sector and communities developing new models for the future.
 The path to innovation is always bumpy and it was fantastic to see this manifesting itself into a new exemplar development soon.

 The role of academia in the life of the city was further emphasised by the work described by Owen Hopkins in establishing the Farrell Centre in Newcastle as an ‘urban room’ and centre for discussions about the future of the city.
 Making fantastic use of an existing historic building the opportunity to create a new forum for debate and imagination was inspiring.

 The day closed out with a visit to Altoria Developments who are providing older peoples housing as a new SME highlighting the challenges for this sector and who haveshown resilience and a commitment to a locally recognised quality product responding to local demand.

 This trip to the North East revealed the diversity of planning activity in the region.
 We met some inspirational people who are working hard to make the region a better place and the Awards for Planning Excellence that took place on Friday were testament to this.
 The North East Region should be rightly proud of its professional planners and a thriving scene.
 I saw ambition, experience and vision played out on the ground, with RTPI Planners at the centre making a difference.

-Thanks to Kim Walker for coordinating the visit and Mark Ketley for a warm welcome and an excellent job of being Regional Chair.
+Thanks to Kim Walker for coordinating the visit and NE Chair for a warm welcome.
+I thoroughly enjoyed by visit.